The Find-a-spider Guide

 Note: Recent additions to the information section of this website are pages on the functions of major spider body systems, spider defences, the tendency of some spiders to exhibit social or colonial behaviour and the creatures that are close relatives of the spiders, such as the ticks, mites, and scorpions.

-New page: As a mark of respect for the work of Emeritus Professor Fred Rost (University of NSW) in photographing the spiders of Sydney, a new page has now
+As a mark of respect for the work of Emeritus Professor Fred Rost (University of NSW) in photographing the spiders of Sydney, this website also has a

-been added to this website.
-This page contains an overview of Fred's professional life and a gallery of his spider photos.
-Fred's enthusiasm as a photographer
+section that presents an overview of Fred's professional life and a gallery of his spider photos.
+His enthusiasm as a photographer

 infected his wife, Sarah Cartmell, and for this reason the gallery also includes a selection of Sarah's spider photos.
 To view Fred Rost's page

 Email Ron Atkinson for more information.
 Last updated 31 July, 2014.

 * the University of Southern Queensland who hosted the the forerunner of this website over the period 2002-2009;